yorkie-team/yorkie-js-sdk/CONTRIBUTING.md

 > Primary "source of truth" location of protobuf message is
 > in [yorkie](https://github.com/yorkie-team/yorkie/tree/main/api).
 We manage the messages in the repository.

-### Testing yorkie-js-sdk with Envoy, Yorkie and MongoDB.
+### Testing yorkie-js-sdk with Yorkie and MongoDB.

-Start MongoDB, Yorkie and Envoy proxy in a terminal session.
+Start MongoDB, Yorkie in a terminal session.

 ```bash
 $ docker-compose -f docker/docker-compose.yml up --build -d